 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Professionalism & Career Development

 What is Pari-passu?

-The literal meaning of pari-passu is “equal footing”.
-It is a Latin phrase depicting situations in which the management of 2 or more creditors, assets, obligations or securities is done without preferring anyone over the other.
-For instance, throughout bankruptcy proceedings, the situation of Pari-passu occurs.
-When a verdict is reached by the court, it equally treats all creditors.
-The trustee is liable to repay the fractional amount to them, the same as other creditors.
+The literal meaning of pari-passu is "equal footing".
+It is a Latin phrase depicting situations in which the management of two or more creditors, assets, obligations, or securities is done without preferring anyone over the other.

 Academic Research on Pari Passu